Władysław Gnyś: The defense of Poland, September 1939

+There was a controversy regarding these victories.
+According to Marius Emmerling, based on German wartime sources two Do 17Es from 7./KG 77 did crash near Żurada, but this was caused by a Polish anti-aircraft artillery, which damaged one Do 17 which then collided with the other.
+However, according to a research by a historian Jerzy Cynk, in a wartime report Gnyś described in detail chasing two bombers with twin tailfins (Do 17) heading towards Olkusz, and firing at one of them at a low altitude, what was also confirmed by witnesses in Żurada examined already the same day.
+After a maneuver, Gnyś lost bombers from a sight, however he saw something smoking on a ground.
+Therefore, according to Cynk, there is no doubt, that Gnyś was responsible for destroying both bombers, even if one of them crashed into the other in a process.
+The controversy was strengthened by the fact, that Gnyś in his later memoirs started to claim, that he also fired at, or eventually even shoot down a Ju 87 after Medwecki's death.
+According to Cynk, there is no proof for that, and the Stuka unit had no losses, and this one postwar claim is false.

 Gnyś scored another victory in September 1939, claiming a He 111.

 France 1940

 After the fall of Poland, Gnyś fled to France and served as a pilot with the French Air Force.
 Flying the Morane MS 406-C with GC III./1 and stationed at Toul Croix, Gnyś scored three shared victories; a He 111 on 12 May and two Do 17s on 16 May.
 After the French surrender, Gnyś escaped via Oran and Casablanca and arrived in Liverpool on 14 July 1940.

 With the RAF 1940-44

 Gnyś later fought with the Royal Air Force, joining No. 302 Squadron as a Pilot Officer on 17 August 1940 and seeing combat in the Battle of Britain and into 1941.
 On 21 May 1941 Gnyś' Hawker Hurricane was badly damaged by fighters although he managed to return to base.

 Later he served with the No. 316 Polish Fighter Squadron flying Spitfires and No. 309 Polish Fighter-Reconnaissance Squadron, flying tactical reconnaissance Mustangs.

 On 22 August 1944, he was appointed to the command of No. 317 Polish Fighter Squadron.
 Two days later, Gnyś was shot down over Rouen by flak, was wounded and captured by German forces.
 Despite his wounds, he escaped from a POW field hospital a few days later, found by the French Maquis and returned to the Allied lines safely.

 He settled in Canada after the war.